 Tip: Long (and often useless) vocabulary lists are unproductive.
 Many lists are just awful and include words that even native speakers don’t know or use, and that you most likely will never ever use to the end of your days neither in the language that you are learning nor in your own native language!

-I prefer to build vocabulary by using the languages and noting which words I use often that escape me; making sure to create my lists that way.
+I prefer to build vocabulary by using the language and noting which words I use often that escape me; making sure to create my lists that way.
 Therefore, each word is truly useful to me.

 Use the Language